ialopez/450project/README.md

 # 450project

+#description
-This program applies the a graph coloring algorithmn to the problem of register allocation.
+This program applies the a graph coloring algorithm to the problem of register allocation.
 A register interference graph is a representation of variables in a compiled program.
 This graph represents when variables are live at some time during a programs execution.
 This graph is colored with registers so that no two live variables share the same register at some point.

-#running
+#implementation
+A greedy approach to graph coloring is implemented in this project.
+The first fit algorithm is used to color variables with register numbers.
+The algorithm attemps to color a graph using k colors and if it fails it will spill a variable by removing it from the graph and try again.

+#how to compile
-call make to compile, will compile to executable called regalloc
+call make to compile, will compile to an executable called regalloc

-This program takes in undirected edges as input, some test cases are located in test_cases

-#progress so far
-the register interference graph is built and printed out to console. a simple heurestic to reduce the graph size has been applied.
-A greedy approach to approximate graph coloring is currently being worked on.
+#input
+for the time being input is taken of in the form of number of nodes node1-node3 node2-node1 node3-node2 where nodes are labeled by their appearance on the lefthand side of an edge.
+So node1 would be 0, node 2 would be 1 and node 3 would be 2. number of distince nodes must be specified to so in this case it would be 3.
+Some test cases are contained in the test case folder.
+These were generated from a python script that was found from here https://gist.github.com/bwbaugh/4602818